kjpgit/HumbleForwarder/README.md

 configurability.

 I use it to enable additional vanity email accounts in Gmail (these are called alias accounts in Gmail).
 HumbleForwarder forwards received emails to Gmail, and [Gmail sends emails using SES's SMTP server](https://support.google.com/mail/answer/22370?hl=en).
 All sent and received emails can be categorized by a `from:my@vanity.dev` filter.
+My vanity domain is DKIM verified in SES, so people don't see a "via" header.

 ## Setup Instructions